A fusion construction of local L-factors: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows.
 In~\S\ref{formulation} we give a precise definition of the space $\calS_\rho(G)$ and formulate some conjectures about it.
+We prove the conjecture in the standard example of the group $\GL(N)$ and its tautological representation, and state the main~Theorem~\ref{main-intro} that asserts validity of the conjecture for Iwahori-equivariant sheaves.
 In~\S\ref{toric} we consider the case when $G$ is a torus.
-In~\S\ref{iwahori} we formulate the plan of our proof of the main~Theorem~\ref{main-intro-exp} in the case when the compact subgroup $K\subset G(\sF)$ is the Iwahori group.
-This plan is worked out in~\S\ref{global} (calculations on the geometric side involving the ramified Beilinson-Drinfeld Grassmannian) and~\S\ref{proofs_RB} (calculations on the spectral side involving an enhanced Steinberg variety).
+In~\S\ref{iwahori} we describe the plan of our proof of the main~Theorems~\ref{main-intro},~\ref{main-intro-exp}.
+This plan is worked out in~\S\ref{BD} (calculations on the geometric side involving the ramified Beilinson-Drinfeld Grassmannian) and~\S\ref{proofs_RB} (calculations on the spectral side involving an enhanced Steinberg variety).
 Finally, in Appendix~\S\ref{semi-groups} we discuss the relations with arc spaces of reductive semigroups.